| | |

 apple cut up for spring fruit salad

-Slice the apple into small chunks (you can leave peel on or take it off).
+Slice apple into small chunks (you can leave peel on or take it off).
+Add to a medium sized mixing bowl.

 mango cut up for spring fruit salad

-Slice the mango into small cubes (do this by cutting off the cheeks first then cutting those both into cubes out of the peel).
+Slice mango into small cubes (do this by cutting off the cheeks, scoring each into chunks, then removing from peel).
+Add to mixing bowl.

 kiwis cut up for spring fruit salad

-Peel and slice the kiwi into small chunks or thin round slices.
+Peel and slice kiwis into small chunks or thin round slices.
+Add to mixing bowl.

 strawberries cut up for spring fruit salad

-Squeeze lemon juice over the top (as much or little as desired, I do about 2 tsp) and stir to combine.
+Squeeze lemon juice over the top (as much or little as desired, I do about 2 tsp) and stir to mix.
 Enjoy!

-Store this fruit salad in an airtight container, preferably glass, in the fridge for 3-4 days.
+Store this fruit salad in an airtight container, preferably glass, in the fridge for 3-5 days.
+Depending on the ripeness of the fruits.

 Frequently Asked Questions